thoughtspot/thoughtspot.github.io/_release/notes.md

 If you are interested in seeing some of our newest features, we want to add you to our testing group.
 ThoughtSpot is looking for people with all levels of experience: end-users, analysts, administrators, configurators, and so on.
 We like to have a diversity of experience and perspective, and want to hear from you.
 Because we strive for excellence, we will partner with you to adjust the final details of our offerings based on your feedback.

-### Scriptability
-Please contact us if you are interested in participating in the <a href="mailto:BetaProgram@thoughtspot.com?subject=Scriptability%20Beta%20Program%20Request" target="_blank">Scriptability Beta Program</a>, for migrating and updating Answers and Pinboards in a flat-file format.

 {: id="upgrade-paths"}
 ## Supported Upgrade Paths